DSupps/surfs_up_new/README.md

 ## Challenge Summary:

 The weather on Oahu provides enough warmth for plenty of outside activities, especially at beach!
-The month of June looks a prime month for both surfing and cold ice cream making it the perfect month to have grand opening.
-Decemeber has it's beautiful days as well, but can also have some days where it's not ideal for surfing and ice cream.
+The month of June looks a prime month for both surfing and cold ice cream, making it the perfect month to have the grand opening.
+Decemeber has it's warm weather too, but can also have some days where it's not ideal for surfing and ice cream.
 Overall, a surf and shake shop on the island of Oahu seems like a match made in heaven if I do say so myself.

 ### Possible additional queries